Can It Replace Google for Research? For Many Tasks, Yes

 2. Business Analysts and Strategy Teams Doing Competitive Intelligence

-My most frequent personal use case.
-When I’m doing competitive landscape work — “Who are the top five players in the SMB accounting software space and what have they announced in the last quarter?” — Perplexity handles this impressively well.
-It pulls recent press releases, funding announcements, product updates, and news coverage, and gives me a structured overview I can use as a starting brief before going deeper.
+A common use case in this area is competitive landscape work — “Who are the top five players in the SMB accounting software space and what have they announced in the last quarter?” — which Perplexity handles impressively well.
+It pulls recent press releases, funding announcements, product updates, and news coverage, and gives a structured overview that works as a starting brief before going deeper.

 What makes the Pro tier specifically useful here is the Pro Search mode, which essentially lets Perplexity conduct a more iterative investigation.
 It may ask you clarifying questions like “Are you focused on US market players or global?” before running multiple searches and synthesizing across them.
 This more closely mimics how a human researcher would approach the task rather than just firing off a single search query.

 The citation feature is particularly valuable in this context.
-When I’m building a deck or a brief and I need to show my sources, I can quickly reference where each data point came from.
+When building a deck or a brief that needs sourcing, you can quickly reference where each data point came from.
 That said — and this is important — you absolutely need to click through and verify the key stats.
 Perplexity occasionally misattributes a specific number to the wrong article, or pulls a figure that was accurate when the article was written but has since been updated.
 Never quote a specific statistic from Perplexity without checking the source directly.
-I’ve caught errors this way more than once.

 3. Researchers and Academics Doing Literature Surveys